DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 ## Limitations

 This section describes the limitations of multiple browser windows testing in TestCafe.

+### Supported Browsers

+TestCafe's multi-window mode supports the following browsers:

+* Chrome (headless and headed)
+* Firefox (headless and headed)

+Multiple browser windows are not available in cloud, remote browsers and during device emulation.

 ### Recorded Video Aspect Ratio in Multiple Windows